 CMV retinitis is usually diagnosed based on characteristic retinal changes observed through a DFE.
 Current standards of care recommend yearly DFE performed by an ophthalmologist for clients with CD4 counts <50 cells/mm3 (2).
-No clients in this sample had CD4 counts <50 cells/mm3.
+One client in this sample had a CD4 count <50 cells/mm3.